marcopaglio/kip-parallel-OpenMP/AoS/README.md

 }
 ```

-In questa forma, per ogni pixel vengono inizializzati tre accumulatori scalari e successivamente aggiornati `order²` volte.
-La strategia si distingue from the [AoS version of the main branch] per l'introduzione del tiling orizzontale:
 In this form, three scalar accumulators are initialised for each pixel and subsequently updated `order²` times.
-The strategy differs from the [AoS version of the main branch](https://github.com/marcopaglio/kip-parallel-OpenMP/AoS "AoS folder of kip-parallel-OpenMP's main branch") fro the introduction of horizontal tiling, i.e:
+The strategy differs from the [AoS version of the main branch](https://github.com/marcopaglio/kip-parallel-OpenMP/AoS "AoS folder of kip-parallel-OpenMP's main branch") for the introduction of horizontal tiling, i.e:

 ```cpp
 #pragma omp parallel for schedule(dynamic) default(none) \